codeinchq/router/README.md

 (new ResponseSender())->send($response);
 ```

-### Defining your own instanciator
+### Defining your own instantiator
 Sometimes you've extra information you need to pass to the controller in order to instantiate it.
-To do so you can define your down instantiator class by implementing `ControllerInstantiatorInterface`:
+To do so you can define your own controller instantiator class by implementing `ControllerInstantiatorInterface`:

 ```php
 <?php